 The ASA said amongst the most effective sanctions in their armoury is to highlight bloggers who have failed to comply as it breaks the trust they had from their readership.

 In a follow up article from Committees of Advertising Practice (CAP) a couple of recent affiliate link and tweet cases were highlighted.
-They stressed that you can always seek guidence from Copy Advice.
+They stressed that you can always seek guidance from Copy Advice.

 Phew!
 It’s both simple and quite a bit all at once.
 We discussed some of the common concerns we hear on the twitter chat this week.